 Options Strategies: Covered Call

 The covered call strategy in options is a strategy in which an investor writes a call option contract, while at the same time owning an equivalent number of shares of the underlying stock.
-If this stock is purchased simultaneously with writing the call contract, the strategy is commonly referred to as a "buy-write."
+If this stock is purchased simultaneously with writing the call contract, the covered call investment strategy is commonly referred to as a "buy-write."
 If the shares are already held from a previous purchase, it is commonly referred to an "overwrite."
 In either case, the stock is generally held in the same brokerage account from which the investor writes the call, and fully collateralizes, or "covers," the obligation conveyed by writing a call option contract.
-This strategy is the most basic and most widely used strategy, combining the flexibility of listed options with stock ownership.
+The covered call investment strategy is the most basic and most widely used strategy, combining the flexibility of listed options with stock ownership.

 Neutral to Bullish on the Underlying Stock